nishh19/SRIDA-IT-Cybersecurity-Internship-Program/phase-01-setup/05_environment_summary.md

-# Environment Summary – Phase 1
+# Environment Summary: Phase 1

 This document summarizes the technical environment set up during Phase 1 of the cybersecurity internship project.